ralkuj/SexRatio_Letter/Readme.txt

 Which includes a critique of the conclusions from paper Zietsch BP, Walum H, Lichtenstein P, Verweij KJH, Kuja-Halkola R. No genetic contribution to variation in human offspring sex ratio: a total population study of 4.7 million births.
 Proc Biol Sci.
 2020;287(1921):20192849.
 DOI: 10.1098/rspb.2019.2849

+The simulations in first two files (01 and 02) are free of external data.
+The simulation in last file (04) uses data on family structure from Zietsch et al, data cannot be shared openly.

 Files and short description:

 01.SNP_simulations_Song&Zhang_20250225.R